openenergymonitor/EmonESP/readme.md

 #### 3. Upload

-- Put ESP into bootloder mode
+- Put ESP into bootloader mode
    - On Heatpump monitor use jumper to pull `GPIO0` low then reset then connect power (simulates reset) or pull RST pin low.
    - On other ESP boards (Adafruit HUZZAH) press and hold `GPIO0` button then press Reset, LED should light dimly to indicate bootloader mode